WWE Rumors: Vince McMahon Stops Superstars From Stealing From WWE Legends

 The situation that Shepard is talking about with Dominik Dijakovic is that the NXT superstar publicly reached out to former ECW/WWE star Taz about using the Tazmission.
 The young star actually asked Taz for permission publicly on Twitter and the ECW Original was honored to let him use his created submission hold.

-It was a move that is quite awesome and always brought about a huge pop when Taz would lock it in out of nowhere.
+It was a move that always brought about a huge pop when Taz locked it in out of nowhere.

 Taz responded to some comments on Twitter and said that he “DID give him (Dijakovic) the nod with him using the Tazmission.”

 The ECW legend went on to compliment the NXT superstar and speak highly of his “bright future.”

 This public and open request by Dijakovic is what has led to Vince McMahon calling for an end to superstars using the finishing moves of legends.
-All of those who currently are using one will be able to continue, but it is stopping from this point on.
+All of those who currently are using one will be able to continue, but it will stop from this point on.

 Shepard did say, though, that there could be one more exception and it will likely be with Charlotte in her SummerSlam match with Trish Stratus.